 Welcome to the home of the Bose Lab.
 We are a microbiology lab in the Department of Microbiology, Molecular Genetics and Immunology at the University of Kansas Medical Center.
-Currently, the entire lab focuses on the bacteria Staphylococcus aureus.
-Specifically, we have three active areas of research: 1) studies understanding how the peptidoglycan (murein) hydrolase AtlA is involved in cell wall physiology and biofilm formation, 2) characterizing the factors contributing to virulence factor production, and 3) the generation of new genetic tools to aid researchers studying S. aureus and other related bacteria.
+Currently, the lab focuses on the bacteria Staphylococcus aureus.
+Specifically, we are interested in how S. aureus regulates the production of virulence factors.
+One of our main projects relates to how the ability to use environmental fatty acids alter cell physiology, gene regulation and virulence.
+The second project examines how the stress response system of YjbH and Spx contributes to RNS/ROS resistance and virulence.
+These studies encompass genetics, protein function and in vivo models of infection to examine infection relevance of our studies.
+In addition we are active in the generation of new genetic tools to aid researchers studying S. aureus and other related bacteria.
 For more information, please click on the "Research" tab above or click below.

 Welcome to Emma Pagella (PhD student) and Olivia Rippee (Research Assistant).

 Welcome to Aubrey McReynolds who came in as a Research Assistant and transitioned to a PhD student this year.

 Check out our paper on the kinetic immune response to MRSA skin infection PMID: 35647662.